 The Certificate in College Teaching (CCT) program is for enrolled PhD students in any department or program of study at Duke.
-The School of Nursing encourages all students to consider obtaining the CCT.

 This program makes use of departmental training and resources as well as Graduate School programming.
 The Certificate in College Teaching will appear on the transcript of Duke PhD students who complete its requirements as an officially endorsed Duke University Graduate School certificate; it is being offered in order to recognize and validate professional development activities undertaken by PhD students and add competitiveness and value to PhDs awarded to Duke graduate students.
 Please visit the Graduate School Certificate in College Teaching website for additional information.